flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-19-quick-quotes/index.md

 cards:
   - order: 0
     body: >-
-      > ‘It’s been quite a ride.’
+      > "It’s been quite a ride."